checkout-charlie/github-actions/README.md

 ### humanitec-delete-pr-environment

-Delete a generated deployment after its pull request is cloded.
+Delete a generated deployment after its pull request is closed.

 | Param                | Default              | Description                 |
 |----------------------|----------------------|-----------------------------|